n-1991/academic-kickstart/content/authors/admin/_index.md

 ---

-I am an academic supervisor and I also work on research projects on development and international economics.
+I am an economist and I work on development and international economics.